Credit and Debit Card Service Fee and FAQ

 Are there any additional fees assessed when making payments online with ACI Payments, Inc.?

 Yes.
 There is a 2.0% service fee charged when making a payment by debit/credit card.
-Card users will be assessed a separate, non-refundable convenience fee ($1 minimum fee) at the time of each credit or debit card payment for student account.
+Card users will be assessed a separate, non-refundable service fee ($1 minimum fee) at the time of each credit or debit card payment for student account.

-Is the convenience fee refundable?
+Is the service fee refundable?

 No fee is charged if paying by electronic check.

-Summer: Payment for all Summer courses is due by the payment due date listed on the Student Payment homepage.
+Payment for all courses is due by the payment due date listed on the Student Payment homepage.
 Students have a number of payment options.
 Students may pay in full online, submit a third party commitment letter or receive a financial aid award from the Financial Aid Office at BHCC.

 BHCC accepts personal check, money order, American Express, VISA, MasterCard, and Discover.